LeapBeyond/terraform-s3-replication/README.md

 source_bucket = arn:aws:s3:::crr-example20180910103223585300000003
 ```

-The Terraform scripts drop an object `sample.txt` in the source bucket which should be able to see synchronized to the destination.

-### Regions
-The `variables.tf` file specifies the regions for the two S3 buckets - you may want to change these.

 ### Manual configuration

 There is a known deficiency in the AWS API when configuring S3 replication when SSE is in place: there is no way to specify the KMS key that is being used on the destination.
 This means that there is no way to do this through Terraform either.
 After applying the Terraform assets, you will need to manually update the source bucket configuration through the AWS Console: